 Why, one might ask, does it matter so much if the Sugar Land 95 site was the historical “Bullhead Camp Cemetery?”
 In particular, the list of 72 “candidate” names for the remains at the Sugar Land 95 site loses none of its accuracy if the camp was called “Bullhead” in the past or not.
 But conveying the name “Bullhead Camp” on a convict labor camp that was historically known by some variant of “Ellis” is not a trivial matter.

 This misnomer does not exist in a vacuum.
 It comes on the back of over a century of blunting, even glorifying, Sugar Land’s grim history.
-A five minute drive from the Sugar Land 95 site are Ellis Creek Boulevard and Cunningham Creek Boulevard.
+A five-minute drive from the Sugar Land 95 site are Ellis Creek Boulevard and Cunningham Creek Boulevard.
 Children play baseball at Cunningham Creek Field and swim at Ellis Creek Pool.
 After that, they might drive by a small cemetery—one of the few symbols of the incomprehensible terror and death inflicted by Ellis and others.
-And what they will see is a sign that says “Bullhead Camp Cemetery,” as if it were the creek that is responsible for murders.
+And what they will see is a sign that says, “Bullhead Camp Cemetery,” as if it were the creek that is responsible for murders.

 Our intention is not to shame these residents of Sugar Land.
 We are not asking them to stop enjoying their little league games or summertime swims.
 But there is blood in the fortunes of Cunningham, Ellis, and Sugar Land as a whole.
-Sugar Land is haunted by these bodies and souls, waiting to be found and to have their stories told.
+Sugar Land is haunted by these lost souls, waiting to be found and to have their stories shared.
 It has been disrespectful enough to simply ignore it, to miss it due to not caring enough.
 But to find the flesh-and-bones evidence so that it cannot be ignored and then react by shielding the perpetrators is another, more active, form of disrespect and whitewashing.

-A recent comprehensive survey of the state conduct ledgers performed by one area historian (working independently of FBISD) has identified the names and other details of well more than 100 men who perished on the Cunningham plantation (and are perhaps buried somewhere in a Bullhead cemetery lost to development).
+A recent comprehensive survey of the state conduct ledgers performed by one area historian (working independently of FBISD) has identified the names and other details of well more than 100 men who perished on the Cunningham plantation (and are perhaps buried somewhere in a Bullhead cemetery).
 In addition, the biennial reports of the state prison system from the late 19th and early 20th century establish that many more convicts died and were buried on other camps in Fort Bend County.
 While the bodies of these victims may never be found, their stories, like the stories of the Sugar Land 95, deserve to be told.

-FBISD’s endorsement of the “Bullhead Camp Cemetery” name as the final resting place of the Sugar Land 95 perpetuates an inaccurate history that doesn’t include the names of Cunningham and Ellis, the primary perpetrators of Sugar Land’s bloody legacy of convict leasing.
+FBISD’s endorsement of the “Bullhead Camp Cemetery” name as the final resting place of the Sugar Land 95 perpetuates an inaccurate history that doesn’t include the names of Cunningham or Ellis, the primary perpetrators of Sugar Land’s bloody legacy of convict leasing.
 Their version of the history would also erase the lives of victims of the convict leasing system that, unlike the Sugar Land 95, remain buried beneath Sugar Land’s suburban development.
 These victims, like the Sugar Land 95, deserve recognition.

 For decades the late Reginald Moore worked so that men who had been denied decency and humanity a century ago would not go forgotten, and that when their bodies were unearthed, they would be afforded respect and peace.
 He also believed that the Sugar Land 95 could help us tell a story that many would prefer to leave buried, but that must be heard if we are to build a future defined by justice.
-This story cannot be told through half-truths and misnomers that ultimately shields the perpetrators of Sugar Land’s bloody past.
+This story cannot be told through half-truths and misnomers that ultimately shield the perpetrators of Sugar Land’s bloody past.